Struct geo::MultiPoint [−][src]

 Performs the conversion.

-of things which can be converted to a Point
+Convert a Vec of Points (or Vec of things which can be converted to a Point) into a

 The dimensions of some geometries are fixed, e.g. a Point always has 0 dimensions.
 However